MarcelHacker/opensim-deadlift-techniques/README.md

 3. Sort data.
 4. run OpenSim part again.

+# VICON Export

+Select only the labelled markers and export those only to trc.

 ## Citations

 Mainly to Basilio Goncalves from University of Vienna which made all this possible.
 Thanks!